-- Getting to Know You: What are children and young people's experiences of reintegration? - Safety and Support: How do reintegrated children and young people experience safety and support in the community? - Stigma and Discrimination: How do re/integrated children and young people understand and experience stigma and discrimination? - Acceptance: How do integrated children and young people understand and experience 'acceptance'?
+- Getting to Know You: What are children and young people's experiences of reintegration? - Safety and Support: How do reintegrated children and young people experience safety and support in the community? - Stigma and Discrimination: How do reintegrated children and young people understand and experience stigma and discrimination? - Acceptance: How do reintegrated children and young people understand and experience 'acceptance'?

 The first FGD was a 'getting to know you' discussion to create trust and understanding between research participants and researchers as well as provide background data on the research participants (their stories of reintegration).
-The three subsequent FGDs focused on different themes of reintegration, these themes were identified by Youth Researchers during training on data collection in May 2018, as follow :
+The three subsequent FGDs focused on different themes of reintegration.
+These themes were identified by Youth Researchers during training on data collection in May 2018, as follows:

 Each focus group discussion lasted approximately two hours.
-All FGDs were digitally recorded and facilitated by a Youth Researcher and an Adult Researcher with another Adult Researcher acting as Note Taker for the discussion.
+All FGDs were digitally recorded and facilitated by a Youth Researcher and an Adult Researcher, with another Adult Researcher acting as note taker for the discussion.

-In addition, a workshop was organised with research participants on 'Recommendations for Practice' where research participants developed recommendations on how to improve services for other re/integrated children and young people.
-What recommendations do re/integrated children and young people have for effective and lasting recovery and reintegration?
+In addition, a workshop was organised with research participants on 'Recommendations for Practice' where research participants developed recommendations on how to improve services for other reintegrated children and young people.